Trams in Chongjin: Rolling Stock

 Chongjin tram uses a number of locally produced single car trams and a single articulated tram.
 All vehicles are produced by Chongjin Bus Factory.
+The production of trams began early, with the first completed tram rolled out in 1990.
 These single trams bear an extreme resemblance to the Tatra T6B5, but have one more window per side and no resistor equipment on roof.
 The articulated tram rather appears like a Tatra KT8D5 without the middle section.